 3.2 Operating Budget

-This figure includes an ‘escalator factor’ – or annual increase – based on 100% of the previous calendar year’s inflation rate (Statistics Canada: Ontario, all items).
+The operating cost ratio may include an ‘escalator factor’ – or annual increase – based on 100% of the previous calendar year’s inflation rate (Statistics Canada: Ontario, all items).

 - If in any year the allocation received from Government represents a significant increase or decrease over the previous year, the target operating cost ratio may be adjusted.

-3.3 Services to the Community Budget
+3.3 Services to the Community Allocation

-3.4 Unspent Funds
+3.5 Unspent Funds